 - Home Inspection Report — Buyers often have a home inspection performed after they have agreed to purchase a home.
 The buyer orders the inspection and often attends the appointment.
 If you have a copy of the Home Inspection Report, you can gather the insight you need to amend the Real Estate Purchase Agreement if necessary.

 - Appraisal Report — In addition to having a home inspection, buyers may also want an appraisal of the home.
 The Appraisal Report will provide an assessment of the home’s value, which may have an impact on the final sales price of the home.
 The Appraisal Report is particularly important if the buyer is taking out a mortgage to purchase the property.

-- Amendments to the Real Estate Purchase Agreement — In the event that the inspection or appraisal have an impact on the terms of sale, then you may need to make amendments to the Real Estate Purchase Agreement.
+- Amendments to the Real Estate Purchase Agreement — In the event that the inspection or appraisal has an impact on the terms of sale, you may need to make amendments to the Real Estate Purchase Agreement.

 Are there any other documents I need to prepare for the sale of my house?